Garmin Edge 1040 Review: It’s on Another Level! But…

 Control & User Friendliness

-For example, the Dashboard shows you more detailed info about your rides, training, weather, etc., and you can further customize it.
+I looked forward to the new user interface and smartphone customization the most.
+The menus are more intuitive and clearer, providing a better user experience.
+For example, the Dashboard shows you more detailed information about your rides, training, weather, etc., and you can customize it further.

+By implementing customization via the smartphone app, Garmin matched Wahoo ELEMNT bike computers.
 Paradoxically, it’s easier to customize data fields directly on the device.
-The Garmin Connect app is not as intuitive as Wahoo ELEMNT Companion, and the touchscreen display simply works well.
+The Garmin Connect app is less intuitive than the Wahoo ELEMNT Companion, and the touchscreen display works well.

 I also tested the ability to control the display when wet.
 Again, it reacts pretty well, but not always 100%.
 I recommend wiping the water off once it accumulates.